ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

   where `x` is the conversion of _x_ to little endian bytes and `y` is the conversion of _y_ to little endian bytes.

 For the currently supported elliptic curve in Leo, `N` is 506, and `M` is 64.
-These valuee will change with the curve, when Leo is independently extended with support for more curves, as discussed earlier for field elements.
+These values will change with the curve, when Leo is independently extended with support for more curves, as discussed earlier for field elements.

 ### Conversions with Characters

 A character is a Unicode code point, i.e. an integer between 0 and 10FFFFh.
-Thus, it can be viewed as a 21-bit unsigned integers, with bit conversions defined in a natural way, and byte coversions defined by adding 3 most significant zero bits to reach 24 bits, which is 3 bytes.
+Thus, it can be viewed as a 21-bit unsigned integer, with bit conversions defined in a natural way, and byte coversions defined by adding 3 most significant zero bits to reach 24 bits, which is 3 bytes.